-You may use any format of digital recording device (camera, phone, etc.) for your film, but the final copy must be delivered in digital format on the memory stick provided (see format restrictions below).
+You may use any format of digital recording device (camera, phone, etc.) for your film, but the final copy must be delivered in digital format electronically (details to follow) - see format restrictions below.
 No computer-generated footage may be included.
-Please double check that the memory stick is correct and in working order before handing in - no alterations will be allowed after submission.